Raiden1411/zabi/docs/pages/api/clients/Client.md

 ## WaitForTransactionReceiptType
 Waits until a transaction gets mined and the receipt can be grabbed.\
-This is retry based on either the amount of `confirmations` given.\
+This is retry based on either the amount of `confirmations` given.

 If 0 confirmations are given the transaction receipt can be null in case the transaction has not been mined yet.
-It's recommened to have atleast one confirmation because some nodes might be slower to sync.\
+It's recommened to have atleast one confirmation because some nodes might be slower to sync.

-Ask for a expected type since the way that our json parser works on unions it will try to parse it until it can complete it for a union member.
-This can be slow so if you know exactly what is the expected type you can pass it and it will return the json parsed response.\
+Consider using this method if the provided `TransactionReceipt` types fail to json parse the request and you know extractly the shape of the data that the receipt is expected to be like.

 RPC Method: [`eth_getTransactionReceipt`](https://ethereum.org/en/developers/docs/apis/json-rpc#eth_gettransactionreceipt)

 ### Signature